sgoldenlab/simba/docs/third_party_annot.md

 </p>

-### IMPORTING MARS AND SOLOMON ANNOTATIONS
+### IMPORTING BENTO AND SOLOMON ANNOTATIONS

-1. To import MARS OR SOLOMON coder annotations, begin by clicking the button representing your annotation software.
+1. To import BENTO OR SOLOMON coder annotations, begin by clicking the button representing your annotation software.
 A file browser window will pop open, asking you to choose the folder that contains your annotation files.
-If you are importing **MARS** annotations, SimBA expects a folder containing files with the file-ending `.annot`.
+If you are importing **BENTO** annotations, SimBA expects a folder containing files with the file-ending `.annot`.
 If you are importing **Solomon** annotations, SimBA expects a folder containing files with the file-ending `.csv`.

-2. For an example layout of **MARS** annotations that SimBA expects, click [HERE].
-For an example layout of **Solomon** annotations that SimBA expects, click [HERE].
-If your files look (i) different from these files, and (ii) you are having trouble appending your MARS or Solomon coder annotations in SimBA, please reach out to us on [Gitter] or open a [GitHub issue] report.
+2. For an example layout of **BENTO** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/bento_example.annot).
+For an example layout of **Solomon** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/solomon_example.csv).
+If your files look (i) different from these files, and (ii) you are having trouble appending your BENTO or Solomon coder annotations in SimBA, please reach out to us on [Gitter] or open a [GitHub issue] report.

 3. Click `Select` for the folder that contains your annotation.
 You can follow the progress in the main SimBA terminal window.

 4. If the appending of your annotations where completed successfully, you should see files representing each of your videos inside the `project_folder/csv/targets_inserted` directory of your SimBA project.
 If you open these files, you should see one column (towards the very and of the file) representing each of your classifiers.
-These columns will be populated with `0` and `1`, representing the absence (`0`) and presence (`1`) of the behavior according to your annotations in the MARS/SOLOMON annotation tools.
+These columns will be populated with `0` and `1`, representing the absence (`0`) and presence (`1`) of the behavior according to your annotations in the BENTO/SOLOMON annotation tools.

 > Note 1: For SimBA to know which third-party annotation files should be appended to which video data file, the files within SimBA and the Solomon/MARS annotation files need to have the same name.
 Thus, if you are processing two videos in SimBA named `Video_1` and `Video_2`, then the Solomon/MARS annotation files located in the folder defined in Step 5 above should be named `Video_1` and `Video_2` (excluding the file-endings).